mtlynch/mtlynch.io/content/retrospectives/2021/10/index.md

 **TinyPilot has a learnable codebase**.
 TinyPilot has extensive unit tests, [continuous integration](https://github.com/tiny-pilot/tinypilot/blob/4476e3b40af6879191a8d682bef54005e74aca48/.circleci/config.yml), and [documentation](https://github.com/tiny-pilot/tinypilot/blob/4476e3b40af6879191a8d682bef54005e74aca48/CONTRIBUTING.md) that make it easy for new developers to work on the code.
 In contrast, only one person is comfortable with the PiKVM codebase, and that's the founder.
 PiKVM has significantly less documentation and automated tests than TinyPilot, so new developers will face a steeper learning curve.

-**TinyPilot has an asssembly pipeline**.
+**TinyPilot has an assembly pipeline**.
 PiKVM is currently a simpler product to sell because a generic circuit board manufacturer can produce their product.
 If they move into pre-assembled devices, they need to hire staff and train them to assemble parts, manage inventory, and ship to distributors.
 It took me almost a year to get all these processes running smoothly for TinyPilot, so it's not the kind of thing a competitor could flip on overnight.

 ## Investing more into design